 Aerobic System Changes

-Increases in the density of mitochondria in the slow twitch fibers, resulting in greater production of energy from fats.
+Increases in the density of mitochondria in the slow twitch fibers result in greater energy production from fats.
 Maximum oxidative capacity develops in all fibers.

 A Greater Aerobic Capacity.

-Increases in muscle capacity utilization and mobilization of fat, resulting from more levels of fats and their enzymes, and an increase in blood flow.
+Increases in muscle capacity utilization and fat mobilization result from increased levels of fats and their enzymes and increased blood flow.

 Greater development of slow twitch fibers.